Skip to content

 sandboxBash sandbox configuration, see Bash Sandbox Settings{"enabled": true}

-promptSuggestionEnabledEnable Prompt suggestion feature, automatically predicts next steps after Agent completes conversation (default: true)false
+promptSuggestionEnabledEnable prompt suggestions, automatically predicting next actions after the agent completes a conversation (default: true)false

 memory[Experimental] Memory feature configuration, see Memory Configuration{"enabled": true}